 I would love for you to start playing with FIRE so that you too can start your journey towards a life on your terms.
 The more you immerse yourself and focus on what you want to do, how you will spend your time, the more smart ways you will find to get more value out of your money and increase your income.
 These things together will literally transform your life and you will become a true FIRE member.
 How fast is completely up to you.
 You either play with FIRE for a while or you go through everything we have on our Wealth Sessions and apply it to your life, including all the ideas on saving money and how to automate your finances and you will be way on your way!

 See you on the other side of FIRE!

 - The Language of Money – a language for life

 - The Bucket System – Automating your Finances

 - Are you making money whilst sleeping?

-- The easy way to become a dollar millionaire
+- The “easy” way of becoming a dollar millionaire

-- Low Costs – the effortless way to create wealth!
+- Low Costs – the effortless way to creating wealth!